 Ranger Cookies are a soft and chewy cookie filled with oatmeal, chocolate chips, and crispy rice cereal.
 Definitely a new favorite for the cookie jar!

-If you’re looking for a new favorite cookie, I think I found it.
-These Ranger Cookies might not be new to you, but they were to me.
-I adapted the recipe from a reallllyy old church cookbook that my grandma gave me.
+This recipe might not be new to you, but it was to me.
+I adapted the original ranger cookie recipe from a reallllyy old church cookbook that my grandma gave me.

-Cowboy Cookies have oats, cinnamon, nuts, and coconut.
-Ranger Cookies have oats, chocolate chips, and crispy rice cereal.
+Cowboy Cookies have oats, cinnamon, nuts, and coconut flakes.
+Ranger Cookies have oats, chocolate chips, and rice krispies cereal.